Curtin-Open-Knowledge-Initiative/ipcc-ar6/README.md

 **Note on licenses:**
-Data are made available under [CC0](https://creativecommons.org/publicdomain/zero/1.0/)
+Data are made available under [CC0](https://creativecommons.org/publicdomain/zero/1.0/), with the exception of WG1 reference data which have been shared under a CC-BY license.

 **Archived version of this repositoy on Zenodo:**
 [doi: 10.5281/zenodo.6327207](https:/doi.org/10.5281/zenodo.6327207)